By Ty Faruki

 The Turkish and Chinese authorities have heavily invested in Somalia, especially Turkey who won contracts to operate airports and are the only major airline flying to Mogadishu.
 The Chinese have assisted with anti-malarial programmes and have eased debt owed by Somalia.

 Basic travel insurance covers few actions including flight delays, medical expenses and lost luggage.
 Reaching full coverage is handled by insurance companies specialised in conflict and disaster hit nations equipped to deal with kidnappings, war injuries, life insurance and extraction.
-The costs for this lay anywhere between £50-£100/£200 per week upwards though worth every penny protecting you for almost anything.
+The costs for this lay anywhere between £50-£100/£200 per week upwards though worth every penny protecting you from almost anything.

 Food on offer will be of a repetitive nature – camel meat and spaghetti, which is a national dish.
 Hot drinks are served with camel milk, a local delicacy which is sweet but heavy on the stomach.

 As you can imagine, water is scarce.
 The only source of water I had access to was from my hotel.
-I lost just under two stone from the intense heat so be sure to regularly top up on water.
+I lost just under two stone from intense heat so be sure to regularly top up on water.

-Purchase a fitted water proof cover to protect camera bags from Somalia’s iron rich sand.
+Purchase a fitted waterproof cover to protect camera bags from Somalia’s iron rich sand.
 Upon landing in the UK my camera needed to be cleaned inside and out due to the glue like red soil.
 The bag also fell victim, which needed hoovering and hours worth of shaking.
 Ensure camera sensors are cleaned ASAP.

 If you are flying internally, know that security is rigorous.
 Police/army will open bags and have no hesitation handling equipment with a stern hand.
 Before entering Mogadishu airport you will be required to leave baggage outside to be assessed by sniffer dogs.